Ostrobothnia (administrative region)

 Ostrobothnia (Österbotten; Pohjanmaa) is a region in western Finland.
 It borders the regions of Central Ostrobothnia, South Ostrobothnia, and Satakunta.
-It is one of four regions considered modern-day Ostrobothnia, hence also referred to as Coastal Ostrobothnia to avoid confusion.
+It is one of six regions that together form historical Ostrobothnia, hence it is also referred to as Coastal Ostrobothnia to avoid confusion.

 Ostrobothnia is one of two Finnish regions with a Swedish-speaking majority (the other being the constitutionally monolingual province of Åland); Swedish-speakers make up 51.2% of the total population.
 The region contains thirteen bilingual municipalities and one that is exclusively Finnish-speaking.
 The capital of Vaasa is predominantly inhabited by Finnish speakers, whereas smaller towns and rural areas are generally dominated by the Swedish language.
 The three municipalities with the largest number of Swedish speakers are Korsholm, Jakobstad and Pedersöre.

 Geographically, Ostrobothnia has little topographical relief, because it is mostly former seafloor brought to surface by post-glacial rebound and the accumulation of alluvial sediment.
 Ostrobothnia has both vast expanses of cultivated fields (lakeus) as in Southern Ostrobothnia, and the archipelago of Kvarken (Finnish: Merenkurkku).
 Glacial transport has deposited large quantities of rocks in the area.
-Like elsewhere in Pohjanmaa, rivers are a prominent part of the landscape.
+Like elsewhere in Ostrobothnia, rivers are a prominent part of the landscape.
 The major rivers that discharge into the Gulf of Bothnia in Ostrobothnia are Kyrönjoki, Lapuanjoki and Ähtävänjoki.